 Why Family Documentary?

-I had been photographing my friends and family in this natural way since I was a teen, but if I could have found someone to come to my house and take those photographs for my young family, I would have.
-I didn’t.
+I had been photographing my friends and family in this natural way since I was a teen, but I wish I'd hired a photographer to come to my house and take those photographs--with me in them!
 I have photographs of moments like these, but not many of us all together.

 Now my children are teens, and I’ve seen how the authentic, unposed photographs I have of their youngest years, as well as the ones we have now, mean more to my family as every day passes.

 I’ve seen the way my my youngest used to make up songs about our family gallery wall and play the piano while spotlighting each photo.
 The way my children go back again and again to look at the albums we’ve created, even years later.
 Just like I did with my family photographs, as a child, and still do from time to time today.

 This is why I love to create documentary art for families, and to help you keep and share your stories.
 There is something magical about the way photographs nurture our children, and always take us back home.

 ❋ I would rather be outside, preferably by a lake, an ocean, or in the mountains.

 ❋ I have a BA in Anthropology and African Studies from Indiana University, and although I don't do it as often as I would like, I love to travel.